 Sheetrock Ceiling Texture

 The infamous ceiling texture that has been around since 1917 is a drywall option.
 This rough texture gives a bit of an artistic appearance to your ceiling.
-Rather than using spray paint, you can apply it without the use of any particular brush instead using a hand technique.
-It goes well with any kind of room whether it be in the modern style with classy wallpaper or a wooden furniture filled farmhouse room.
+Rather than using spray paint, you can apply it without the use of any particular brush instead of using a hand technique.
+It goes well with any kind of room whether it be in the modern style with classy wallpaper or a wooden furniture-filled farmhouse room.